Private School Act

 Article 8

-Rules governing the procedures and conditions for approval of the above applications, conferment of religious degrees, and related matters shall be drawn up jointly by the Ministry and the authority in charge of religious affairs.
+Regulations governing the procedures and conditions for approval of the above applications, conferment of religious degrees, and related matters mentioned in the preceding paragraph shall be prescribed jointly by the Ministry of Education and the central competent authority in charge of religious affairs.

 Chapter 2: School Legal Persons